piscisvolans/piscisvolans.github.io/poetry.md

 Rhode Island, Mississippi.
 The burning piano,

 solemn prank and memorial for some long-dead
-R. A. F. aviator, repeated here for the unspoken name
+R.A.F. aviator, repeated here for the unspoken name
 and for what might happen.
 The one about
 the dead lizard in the Philippines.
 The broken nose.